 1/2 cup light sour cream or Greek yogurt

 1 scallion, diced

-1. Preheat the oven to 350 degrees.
-Remove the skin and bones from the chicken and shred, set aside.
-Shred the cheese and remove the green chilies from the can.
+1. Preheat oven to 350 degrees.
+Remove skin and bones from chicken and shred, set aside.
+Shred cheese and remove green chilies from can.

-2. Add the tomatillo salsa to a blender, along with the sour cream.
+2. Add Tomatillo salsa to a blender, along with sour cream.
 Puree for 1 minute, until smooth.
 Pour into a bowl and add 1/4 cup water and stir.

-4. Dip each tortilla into the tomatillo sauce and place in a well greased 8 X 11 casserole dish.
-Fill the tortilla with 2 tablespoons of chicken, cheese and 1 teaspoon of chilies.
-Roll up and place seam side down in the dish.
-Repeat until all the tortillas are filled.
-Spoon the rest of the sauce over the enchiladas and sprinkle with remaining cheese and chilies.
-Cover with foil.
+4. Dip each tortilla into sauce and place in a well greased casserole dish.
+Fill tortilla with 2 tablespoons of chicken and cheese and 1 teaspoon of green chilies.
+Roll up and place seam side down in dish.
+Repeat until all tortillas are filled.
+Spoon rest of sauce over enchiladas and sprinkle with remaining cheese and chilies.
+Cover dish with foil.

-5. Bake for 20-25 minutes or until the enchiladas are heated through and the cheese is melted.
-Remove from the oven and top with sliced scallion.
-Serve immediately, enjoy!
+5. Bake for 20-25 minutes or until enchiladas are heated through and cheese is melted.
+Remove from oven and top with sliced scallion.
+Serve immediately, Enjoy!